google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 # Flesh out the page with content

-{% include modules/highlight.liquid title="Key Takeaway" list=page.flesh-out %}
+{% include modules/highlight.liquid title="Key Takeaway" list=page.key-takeaways.flesh-out %}

 Especially for sites, we believe that the content is the most important aspect.
 So let's design for the content and not let the design dictate the content.
 In